 As of completion of our IPO on November 18, 2014, we had \$2,512,119 in aggregate principal amount and accrued interest outstanding under the April, August and October 2014 convertible promissory notes.
-The 2014 convertible promissory notes automatically converted into units of common stock and warrants issued in our IPO.
-At our IPO price of \$6.50 per unit, the April, August and October 2014 convertible promissory notes automatically converted into 552,105 units (which consisted of 552,105 shares of common stock, Series A Warrants to purchase 552,105 shares of common stock, and Series B Warrants to purchase 552,105 shares of common stock).
+The 2014 convertible promissory notes automatically converted into units of Common Stock and warrants issued in our IPO.
+At the IPO price of \$6.50 per unit, the April, August and October 2014 convertible promissory notes automatically converted into 552,105 units (which consisted of 552,105 shares of Common Stock, Series A Warrants to purchase 552,105 shares of Common Stock, and Series B Warrants to purchase 552,105 shares of Common Stock).